4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ### To 39.0.1

 Prometheus will now send alerts for levels where human interference might be necessary in regards to Node CPU / Memory usage as well as HikariCP.

+### To 39.0.2

+You can now add extra configurations for Trivy, allowing for more efficient resource usage and schedulable pods.